gethuman/pancakes/README.md

 that your data has been heavily de-normalized.
 The Aggreation Services, however, call multiple other services.
 In general, Pancakes prefers de-normalizing data so you can just make one call, but there will always be certain use cases for making multiple back and calls.

-Note that because service interfaces will be the same at any layer, this means that you could create an Aggregation Service that is run on the client or the server.
-In other words, either your client controller calls an Aggregation Service locally which subsequently makes multple calls out to the back end API.
-Or, the client controller makes on service call which goes to an Aggregation Service living within the API which then makes multiple Simple Service calls locally.

 The sections below provide more details on each of service layers.